Información de perfil

 We have one man staying with us, he helps with everything also the work and cooking, so you will also be working with him.

 There are wild dogs everywhere in Morocco.
 Some of them are dangerous.
-We advice you not to go for a walk alone and if you do, stay on the path and bring a strong stick with you.
+We advice not to go for a walk alone and if you do, stay on the path and bring a strong stick with you.
 We advise everybody to go walking with others.

 You can get here with ctm or supratours buses from any big city.

-We pick you up from the bus station in tagounite.
+We pick you up from the bus station in Tagounite.

 Jardinería